 His work has also been published or is forthcoming in academic journals including the Journal of Policy Analysis and Management,Educational Evaluation and Policy Analysis, and Education Finance and Policy, and has received support from the United States government and several philanthropic foundations.

-Chingos studies a wide range of education-related topics at both the K–12 and postsecondary levels.
-His current research examines online learning, the quality of postsecondary instruction, student loan debt, public employee pensions, and the effects of school districts and their leaders.
-Chingos received a B.A. in Government and Economics and a Ph.D. in Government, both from Harvard University.
+Chingos’s current research examines time to degree, the potential of information to change the market for higher education, and the effects of school superintendents.
+He received a B.A. in Government and Economics and a Ph.D. in Government, both from Harvard University.